Medjugorje Ireland logo

 (3) Constat de supernaturalitate

-In Catholic theology the term supernatural refers to that produced by God, while preternatural refers to that produced by the angelic or demonic etc.
+In Catholic theology, the term supernatural refers to what is produced by God, while preternatural refers to phenomena arising from angelic, demonic, or other non-divine sources.

-From 2010 to 2014, the Vatican conducted an investigative commission headed by Cardinal Ruini.
-The report containing the commission's findings, commonly known as "The Ruini Report," was submitted to the Congregation for the Doctrine of the Faith.
+From 2010 to 2014, the Vatican conducted an investigative commission headed by Cardinal Camillo Ruini.
+The report containing the commission's findings, commonly referred to as "The Ruini Report," was submitted to the Congregation for the Doctrine of the Faith.

-The final decision concerning the Apparitions rests with the Vatican.
+The final decision concerning the apparitions rested with the Vatican.

-In 2017, Pope Francis appointed Archbishop Henryk Hoser to Medjugorje as a special Vatican representative.
+In 2017, Pope Francis appointed Archbishop Henryk Hoser to Medjugorje as a special envoy with a pastoral mandate.

-In 2021, Pope Francis, following the death of Archbishop Henryk Hoser, appointed the Italian Archbishop Aldo Cavalli, a former Apostolic Nuncio, as a special Apostolic Visitor to the parish of Medjugorje.
+In 2021, following the death of Archbishop Hoser, Pope Francis appointed Archbishop Aldo Cavalli, former Apostolic Nuncio, as Special Apostolic Visitor to the parish of Medjugorje.

-In 2019, Pope Francis announced that dioceses and other Catholic institutions are now permitted to organise official pilgrimages to Medjugorje.
-This was not done to signify official recognition of the apparitions but to assist with the pastoral needs of the Pilgrims.
-Prior to this announcement, only private pilgrimages were permitted to Medjugorje.
+In 2019, Pope Francis announced that dioceses and other Catholic institutions are permitted to organise official pilgrimages to Medjugorje.
+This did not signify approval of the apparitions themselves, but was introduced to support the pastoral needs of pilgrims.
+Prior to this, only private pilgrimages were authorised.

 New norms released for discerning alleged supernatural phenomena - 2024

 On 17 May 2024, the Vatican introduced new norms for discerning alleged supernatural phenomena, such as apparitions and visions.
-These norms emphasise caution and centralise authority with the Dicastery for the Doctrine of the Faith (DDF), requiring local bishops to consult and obtain final approval from the dicastery before making any determination on supernatural origins.
+These norms emphasise caution and centralise authority within the Dicastery for the Doctrine of the Faith (DDF), requiring local bishops to consult the dicastery and obtain final approval before issuing conclusions.

-On 19 September 2024, the Vatican officially approved devotion to the Virgin Mary at Medjugorje by granting a nihil obstat (Latin for "nothing obstructs"), the highest level of approval under the new norms for spiritual phenomena.
-This decision, issued by the Dicastery for the Doctrine of the Faith and endorsed by Pope Francis during an audience on 28 August, was also supported by the local Bishop of Mostar.
+On 19 September 2024, the Vatican approved devotion to the Virgin Mary at Medjugorje by granting a nihil obstat ("nothing obstructs"), the highest normal positive recognition available under the updated norms for spiritual phenomena.
+This decision, issued by the Dicastery for the Doctrine of the Faith and endorsed by Pope Francis, was also supported by the Bishop of Mostar.

-The nihil obstat acknowledges the abundant spiritual fruits associated with Medjugorje, such as conversions and deepened faith, while refraining from affirming the supernatural authenticity of the alleged Marian apparitions.
-In line with the new norms issued in May 2024, the Church will generally no longer declare supernatural origins for such phenomena but instead focus on their pastoral value and alignment with Church teachings.
-This approach was introduced to streamline approval processes and avoid prolonged delays often associated with making definitive statements on supernatural origins.
+The nihil obstat acknowledges the spiritual fruits associated with Medjugorje, such as conversions and deepened faith, while refraining from affirming supernatural authenticity of the alleged Marian apparitions.
+In line with the 2024 norms, the Church now emphasises pastoral value rather than definitive recognition of supernatural origin.

-The Vatican's endorsement of "prudent devotion" to Our Lady Queen of Peace at Medjugorje marks a very important and significant development in its approach to the site.
-It acknowledges the numerous spiritual benefits experienced by pilgrims.
-This decision reflects a pastoral and spiritual focus in addressing Medjugorje.
+The Vatican's endorsement of prudent devotion to Our Lady, Queen of Peace at Medjugorje marks an important development in its approach to the site.
+It recognises the many spiritual benefits experienced by pilgrims and reflects a pastoral rather than juridical focus in addressing Medjugorje.